 Located at 150 S. Main Street, just north of City Hall, the Lions Community Center was built in 1996.
 It is a 47 by 110 foot, single story structure of concrete block with brick veneer.
-The building completely covers its let leaving no outdoor space but there is on-street parking av
+The building completely covers its lot, leaving no outdoor space, but there is on-street parking available on the adjacent street.